-Explains phobias, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Find information on phobias, including symptoms, causes and how to access treatment and support.
+Get tips for helping yourself, plus guidance for friends and family.

 "Always remember that phobias are not life threatening and you are bigger than your phobias.
 A phobia is only as big as we make it and only as small as we make it, and it can be beaten."

-This information was published in March 2017.
-We will revise it in 2020.
+This information was published in February 2021.
+We will revise it in 2024.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.